rpasricha/TransFM/README.md

 # TransFM

-This repository contains an implementation of TransFM, according to the paper "Translation-based Factorization Machines for Sequential Recommendation".
+This repository contains an implementation of TransFM, as described in paper "Translation-based Factorization Machines for Sequential Recommendation".

 This repository also includes implementations of vanilla FMs, as well as the proposed